 Karleen Gardner is Director of Learning Innovation and leads strategic initiatives and experiments in learning and interpretation.
 Through programs, tours, studio classes, and community partnerships, her team creates engaging art experiences that are accessible and relevant for audiences of all ages and abilities.
 She has been at Mia since 2012 and in the museum education field for 15 years.

-Patricia Grazzini is Deputy Director & Chief Operating Officer.
+Patricia Grazzini is Mia’s Deputy Director and Chief Operating Officer.
 She has been with the museum since 1992, serving as both COO and CFO.
 She manages the museum business—both front of house and back of house—with a focus on enhancing the visitor experience.
 Her responsibilities include finance & accounting, building operations, security, property acquisition and management, government & community relations, retail, events, human resources, and strategic planning.

 Douglas Hegley is Chief Digital Officer.
 During more than 20 years in the museum technology field he has helped create collaborative technology environments, set the vision and strategy for technology and digital media, and sought to deeply engage audiences with great stories delivered digitally.